ifreund/pkgbasify/README.md

 this tool may result in irreversible data loss and/or a system that fails to boot.
 It is highly recommended to make backups before running this tool.

+That said, I am not currently aware of any bugs with this tool and have used it to successfully upgrade test systems.
+If you try this tool and run into a bug please open an issue!

 ## Behavior

 The pkgbasify tool performs the following steps: